Introduction

 mul_##field(acc[0], acc[-1], src->Z);

-.
+the Z coordinate is multiplied directly into the accumulator without guarding against the case where Z = 0.
 This means that if any point in the input batch is infinity, the accumulator becomes zero.
 Since batch inversion relies on this accumulator, the reciprocal computation:

 --acc; reciprocal_##field(acc[0], acc[0]);